Mitigating Label Noise using Prompt-Based Hyperbolic Meta-Learning in Open-Set Domain Generalization: Experiments

 \subsection{Implementation Details}

 All experiments are conducted using PyTorch 2.0 and a single NVIDIA A100 GPU.
 Training is capped at \(1 \times 10^4\) steps, employing the SGD optimizer with a Learning Rate (LR) of \(1 \times 10^{-3}\) and a batch size of $16$.
-A learning rate decay of \(1 \times 10^{-1}\) is applied after \(8 \times 10^3\) meta-training steps.
+A learning rate decay of \(1 \times 10^{-1}\) is applied after \(8 \times 10^3\) meta-training steps. $\delta$ is chosen as $1 \times 10^{-2}$.
 The experiments use a worker number of $4$, and the value of \(\gamma\) is fixed at \(2 \times 10^{-5}\).
-For feature extraction, the ConvNet~\cite{zhou2021domain} is employed as the backbone network on the DigitsDG dataset, following the setup outlined in~\cite{zhou2021domain}.
+For feature extraction, the ConvNet~\cite{zhou2021domain} is employed as the backbone network on the DigitsDG dataset, following the setup outlined in~\cite{zhou2021domain}. $\left[rel_{min},rel_{max}\right]$ is set as $\left[0.2,0.6\right]$.
+The curvature, $\lambda_z$, and radius of the Poincaré ball are selected as $-5 \times 10^{-2}$, $2.0$, and $9.99$, the dimension of $z$ is $512$.
 Hyperparameter $N_{epoch}$ is set as $500$, which is chosen according to the ablation.
-OSCR is chosen as major evaluation metric while H-score and close-set accuracy (ACC) are chosen as secondary metrics following~\cite{wang2023generalizable}.
+OSCR is chosen as the major evaluation metric, while H-score and close-set accuracy (ACC) are chosen as secondary metrics following~\cite{wang2023generalizable}.